Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 This will produce a Dasharo binary placed in `build/x86/nitropad-nv41/dasharo-nitropad-nv41-*.rom`.

-## Transition from Dasharo UEFI to heads variant
+## Transition from Dasharo UEFI to Heads variant

 TBD